-Plaque on the restored gates on Wigginton Road, YO31 8HE
+Plaque on the restored gates in Bridge Lane, off the Wigginton Road, near York Hospital, YO31 8HE

 Robert Holgate (c.1481-1555), founder of Archbishop Holgate’s Grammar School, was Archbishop of York and President of the King’s Council in the North.
 His career was typical of the Tudor century with its flowing and ebbing tides of popularity and power under a succession of monarchs: Henry VIII, Edward VI and Mary I. He rose to high office in both church and state as did his predecessor, Thomas Wolsey, in the See of York, only to fall with sudden finality under Mary I. Robert married in 1550, aged 68, scandalising the conservative northern clergy.
 Although a court case during Edward’s reign upheld his marriage, he was imprisoned in the Tower of London under Mary I on a charge “for divers offences” but especially for entering into a marriage after a vow of chastity.
 Deprived of office, he apologised to the Queen, offering the payment of £1,000 and was released in 1555 with a huge fine.
 Ten months later he died.

 Grammar school founded

 In 1546, with the authority of Henry VIII, the Archbishop founded three schools “free and perpetual” in York, Hemsworth and Old Malton.
 He bought the Treasurer’s House and other property in Minster Close and established a school and master’s house in Ogleforth “close by the cathedral”.
 The early grammar schools in England were established to train students for the clergy and the curriculum comprised Latin, Greek and Hebrew with some history, geography and mathematics, but the emphasis was on religious and moral education based on the Bible.
 Discipline was severe and hours were long with few holidays.